 Once Selma released the last of the other five children in her care she turned to the newly added sixth charge that she'd been given just this afternoon and shook her head.
 "If you aren't going to eat then you might as well as head upstairs.
 Elaine will show you where you will sleep tonight."

 When Kira looked up in disbelief and appeared frozen in place on the bench, Selma shooed her on.
-She then began to take up the remaining food from the table and headed out with it and dumped it on the top of her compost pile in the back of the property line.
+She then began to take up the remaining food from the table and headed out with it and dumped it on the top of her compost pile at the back of the property line.
 Kira went upstairs as she was told and watched the food being thrown on the pile as her stomach growled.

-The next morning, as the other children got ready for school breakfast went much in the same way as supper had the night before though Kira did attempt to ask for her breakfast just a bit earlier.
-Still, her request was not clear enough for Selma and it was ignored.
+The next morning, as the other children got ready for school breakfast went much in the same way as supper had the night before; though Kira did attempt to ask for her breakfast just a bit earlier.
+Still, her request was not clear enough for Selma so it was ignored.
 Kira sat in her chair with an empty plate in front of her and again watched as the other girls ate and were summarily dismissed just before the school bus pulled up outside to take them away from the dilapidated large house that Selma owned.

-Selma once again took the leftover food out to the compost pile and then instructed Kira to go out and play as she pulled out a glass bottle from a top cabinet in the kitchen and headed over to couch in the living room.
+Once again, the bitter woman took the leftover food out to the compost pile and then instructed Kira to go out and play as she pulled out a glass bottle from a top cabinet in the kitchen and headed over to couch in the living room.
 Kira glanced toward the woman as she turned the television on then slipped out of the door as she was instructed to do.

-Once outside, Kira sat on porch and put her hands on her growling stomach.
+Once outside, Kira sat on the porch and put her hands on her growling stomach.
 She was so hungry she didn't know what she was going to do.
 She had no interest in playing with the broken down toys that were left in the yard nor did she think that she'd be allowed back inside anytime soon.
 After a while the young girl noticed some neighborhood dogs over at the compost pile and they were eating the food from this morning and last night that she hadn't been given.
-She watched as the animals picked through the pile of leftover food as she felt her stomach tighten at the sight of the food scraps being devoured by the dogs.
+She watched as the animals picked through the pile of leftover food as she felt her stomach tighten at the sight of the scraps being devoured by the dogs.

 As the morning faded into the afternoon, Kira waited to be allowed back into the house but each time she tried the doors they were found to be locked.
 Finally, Kira's bladder let her know that she needed to use the bathroom but it was painfully clear that she wouldn't be able to go inside to do so.
 When left no other choice, Kira went in behind some of the bushes and lifted her skirt to take care of business.
 Shortly before the school bus brought the other children home Kira heard the lock to the door click to indicate that it was now unlocked.
 Kira went inside hoping that perhaps she could get some lunch after having missed two meals but there was nothing on the table.

 Once the other girls came back to the house, Kira watched as each handed over test papers and notes from the teachers.
 When it came Jenna's turn to give her papers to the House Mother, Kira could nearly see the muscles in Jenna's backside clench in anticipation of Selma's reaction to them.
 Kira watched as the other girls all began to slink off and she joined them just as she heard Jenna begin to cry out in pain.
-It didn't take much imagination to figure out what was happening to Jenna in the living room.
+It didn't take much imagination to figure out what was happening in the living room.